CodeYourFuture/immersive-go-course/website/content/partnerships/_index.md

 ## What CYF+ teaches

 CYF+ caters its curriculum to the needs of the specific hiring partner.
 In 2023 [we partnered with Slack](https://slack.com/intl/en-gb/blog/news/slack-cyf-plus-engineering-employment-pathways-refugees) to hire two SREs for their Demand Engineering team, so put together projects and material focusing on distributed systems thinking, troubleshooting, and handling scale and failure, as well as using Go as the main programming language.
-[You can see the content of the first run's course here](https://deploy-preview-152--cyf-systems.netlify.app/versions/flattened/1-0-0/). <!--TODO: Link to a deployed version when merged.-->
+[You can see the content of the first run's course here](https://systems.codeyourfuture.io/versions/1-0-0/).

 The course will always include:
 * Quality code - making conscious decisions about what the best, most readable, most maintainable way to write code is.